snubwoody/wakunguma.com/src/articles/web-apps.md

 Creating websites, is often just simpler that creating apps, you could get a decent website up and running overnight.
 An app, on the other hand, that's doubtful.

+As an indie dev or small group, you just don't have the time and resources to create apps for multiple platforms with the **same quality**.
+So reaching for a web app will save you an enormous amount of time.

 ### Seamless updates
 Deploying is also just much easier for webapps, just (re-)deploy the app to the server and all users simultaneously have the new updated version.
-Deploying a new native app involved multiple distribution channels, multiple stores and certification periods this can take days or weeks.

-Updates for apps can be quite a convoluted process, if you published to an app store, you have to submit your app for verification, this can take a few hours to a few weeks.
-Or if you app uses installers like `msi` then it will have to manually update itself or uses will have to install new updates every time one comes out.
+Deploying a native app involvs multiple distribution channels, multiple stores and certification processes this can take days or weeks.
+And if your app was installed with an installer like `exe` installers then it will have to update itself manually or users will have to download and install new updates themselves.

 ## But I like native